 I arose before dawn, grabbed my camera bag and headed down to the beach because I wanted to be ready in position to photograph sunrise on South Cape Bay.

 Unfortunately, as I wandered around in the failing darkness I struggled to find a good composition.
-More distressing to me, however, were the clouds on the horizon, for they would obscure the nice light and color I needed for a good photograph.
+More distressing to me, however, were the clouds on the horizon, for they would obscure the nice light and colour I needed for a good photograph.
 Tasmania’s weather changes rapidly, so I was on the precipice of joy or disappointment.

 As I continued searching for a good composition, I suddenly turned around and saw the sunlight bursting through the parting clouds and coastal mist.